 What Is Medical Malpractice Insurance?

-Medical malpractice insurance is simply an insurance policy that covers healthcare workers against professional liability such as claims of injury and medical negligence.
+Medical malpractice insurance is an insurance policy that covers healthcare workers against professional liability, such as claims of injury and medical negligence.
 Usually, medical malpractice coverage is a necessity because claims in this field can be substantial.

 NSO malpractice insurance is essential for all nurses and other healthcare professionals who don’t want to cover professional liabilities out-of-pocket.
-Typically, Med Mal is provided by various carriers.
+Typically, various carriers provide Med Mal.

 Who Needs Medical Malpractice Insurance Coverage?